Sciatica: Causes & Treatments

-A growth, such as a tumour, on the spine can also cause sciatica, as can a spinal injury or infection.
+A growth, such as a tumour, on the spine can also cause sciatica, as can a spinal injury.

 How is sciatica treated?

-Doctors these days are advised not to prescribe bed rest for back pain and sciatica.
+Doctors these days advise against bed rest for back pain and sciatica (vi).
 Instead, you should try and stay as active as possible.
 So keep moving – in particular, try not to sit for too long – and take part in simple activities such as swimming, stretching and walking.
 This will help prevent your muscles becoming tight and weak, which could cause further problems in the long term.
-Indeed, the British Association of Spine Surgeons claims inactivity can make the symptoms of sciatica worse.
+Regular exercise may also reduce the risk of sciatica, or at least delay it, says the British Association of Spine surgeons (v).

 Also see below for some examples of specific stretching exercises you could do to help reduce and speed up the recovery of sciatica pain.

-Non-prescription medicines such as paracetamol and ibuprofen may help if you need pain relief.
-These are available over the counter at pharmacies.
+Non-prescription anti-inflammatory medicines such as ibuprofen may help if you need pain relief, though doctors believe another popular pharmacy painkiller, paracetamol, may not be effective for sciatica when taken on its own (vi).
+Ibuprofen is available over the counter at pharmacies.

-Using heat and/or ice packs can be useful, particularly when your symptoms start.
-You may find one more useful than the other – try starting with an ice pack, apply it to the painful area for about 15 - 20 minutes and repeat every two hours.
-If that doesn’t give you any relief, try a heat pack in the same way.
-Some people also find alternating hot and cold packs works best for them.
+Using heat packs can be useful, particularly when your symptoms start.
+Apply one to the painful area for about 15 - 20 minutes and repeat every two hours.
+A hot water bottle is ideal, but you can also buy heat over the counter at pharmacies

 A hot water bottle is ideal, but be careful with ice packs – you can use ice or a bag of frozen peas from your freezer, but never put them next to your skin (wrap them in a tea towel or cloth first).
 You can also buy heat and ice packs over the counter at pharmacies.